kevh182/MisterPSX_2_MCP/README.md

 https://ss64.com/ps/set-executionpolicy.html

 Alternatively, you could just copy the text of these scripts and paste it into Windows PowerShell ISE (or any text editor) and save it with a .ps1 extension.

+Right click "PS1_MiSTer2MCP.ps1".
+Click "Edit".

+PowerShell ISE opens.
+Edit the following variables to match your local path (keep the ""):

+$logFile = "path\to\logs\$(Date)_PS1_MiSTer2MCP.log"

+$mcpBackup = "path\to\Backup\MCP"

+$misterBackup = "path\to\Backup\MiSTer"

+PS1_MiSTer2MCP.ps1
+1. Right click "Run with PowerShell"
+2. Enter the path to your MiSTer saves
+3. Enter the path to your MCP PS1 folder.
+A log file is generated to see what files copied.

+This script will create MemCardPro PS1 "Memory Cards" from your MiSTer PSX save files.
+It will also create MiSTer save files from MemCardPro memory cards.

 A few things to note: